serverless/event-gateway/README.md

 Request: arbitrary payload, subscribed function receives an event in above schema, where request payload is passed as `data` field

-Response: HTTP status 202 - in case of success
+Response: `202 Accepted` in case of success

 ### Emit a HTTP Event